matthewkmayer/matthewkmayer.github.io/blag/content/post/rusoto-rds-walkthrough.md

 ## Creating a Postgres RDS instance

 See [rusoto-rds/src/main.rs](https://github.com/matthewkmayer/matthewkmayer.github.io/blob/master/samples/rusoto-rds/src/main.rs) for the full code.
+We'll be using [Rusoto](https://github.com/rusoto/rusoto/) 0.24.0, the latest release as of writing this post.

 The meat of the program is this: